DaemonicLabs/Voodoo/NOTES.md

 option 2:
 - initialize new pack with separate script

+option 3:
+gradle task to create new pack

 ## Stages

 - compile NestedPack from DSL
-  - build
+  - build + tome
   - pack
-  - other tasks sing meta info
+  - other tasks using meta info

 ## Feature stuff

 ### add config files to entries ?

+// TODO needs testing / samples

 to add them later into a feature